walterhiggins/WMPJS/book-outline.md

     animal.toLowerCase();

 The switch cases would still fail for 'COW'    because the value of *animal* does not change when you call its *toLowerCase()* function.
 If you use the *toLowerCase()*, *toUpperCase()* or *any of the String* methods remember that none of them change the original string.
 In Javascript any String is *immutable* - that is - none of its methods change it in any way.
-In @@recipe{greet} we saw that you could add a new item to an array by calling its *push()* method.
+In recipe @@recipe{greet} we saw that you could add a new item to an array by calling its *push()* method.
 Arrays are *mutable* objects - that is - the methods can change the object on which they're called.
 Let's see an example at the in-game prompt:

     /js var animals = ['cow','pig'];
     /js animals.push('sheep');